Silver State Classic Challenge: Big Red Camaro

-"Big Red" is one of the early true pro-touring muscle cars, the first Silver State Classic Unlimited-class record holder.
+"Big Red" is the first pro-touring American muscle car and the first Silver State Classic Unlimited-class winner.
 The car was built in 1987 by R. J. and Dan Gottlieb and crew using a 1969 Chevrolet Camaro for the main platform.
-The power came from a 540 c.i.
-Lingenfelter-built, aluminum Donovan big-block Chevrolet V8 making 750 lb-ft of torque and 800 horsepower.
+The power came from a 540c.i.
+Lingenfelter-built, all aluminum Donovan big-block Chevrolet V8 making 750 lb-ft of torque and 800 horsepower.
 R. J. and crew went on to set the record for the Unlimited class of 197.99 mph (318.63 km/h).
 The original car was destroyed in an accident in the La Carrera road race as the chassis proved unable to handle the high power output.
 The second car was designed and built by Bill Osborne with a spaceframe tube chassis.
 Big Red was retired to a car museum in Laughlin, Nevada in 1996, and was revived for racing again in 2004 with a complete overhaul and restoration of the entire car.